Make the Diagnosis: Diabetes, Foot Ulcer

 TABLE 57–1Useful Findings for Diagnosing Osteomyelitis in the Patient With Diabetes With a Foot Ulcer |Favorite Table|Download (.pdf) TABLE 57–1 Useful Findings for Diagnosing Osteomyelitis in the Patient With Diabetes With a Foot Ulcer

 | ||LR+ (95% CI) ||LR- (95% CI) |

 | || |

 The reference standard for diagnosing osteomyelitis is a bone biopsy with culture of the specimen.

 et al..
 Incidence, outcomes, and cost of foot ulcers in patients with diabetes.
 Diabetes Care

 Original Article: Does This Patient With Diabetes Have Osteomyelitis of the Lower Extremity?

 A 52-year-old woman is referred from the emergency department with a diabetic foot ulcer.
 She has type 1 diabetes mellitus that was first diagnosed at age 12 years.
 Her condition is complicated by nephropathy, retinopathy, and peripheral vascular disease.
-She has recently noticed erythema, swelling, and pain over the left foot.
-On physical examination, she ...
+She has recently noticed erythema, swelling, and ...